 Included in your immersive program is eight weeks of post-graduation career support.

 Whether you're seeking a new career after graduation or are looking to advance within your current organization, we'll provide the coaching you need to stay on-track with these goals.
 Throughout the program, you’ll participate in workshops centered around negotiation skills and etiquette.
 You’ll also receive weekly personalized mentorship to to discuss your goals and develop action plans to achieve them.
 Then, once you graduate, you’ll continue to have the dedicated efforts of team at your disposal for an additional eight weeks, offering résumé review, advising you as you negotiate salary or a raise, making warm introductions, or simply as a sounding board as you navigate challenges.

 What kind of jobs do Startup Institute graduates get?

-Startup Institute graduates get a wide range of jobs at high-growth companies.
+Startup Institute graduates have gotten a wide range of jobs at high-growth companies.
 Keep in mind that, because graduates end up working in companies ranging from 2 to over 2000 people, titles can be somewhat deceiving in terms of the impact and actual work our alumni do in a company.
-The list below, however, should give you an idea of the types of positions our graduates land.
+The list below, however, should give you an idea of the types of positions our graduates may land.